eccentricdevotion/TARDIS/sonic-screwdriver.md

 | Knockback Circuit           | `/tardisrecipe knockback-circuit`           | `tardis.sonic.arrow`                               |
 | Server Admin Circuit        | `/tardisrecipe server-admin-circuit`        | `tardis.sonic.admin`                               |

-To upgrade your Sonic Screwdriver, you combine it with a new circuit in the crafting table.
+To upgrade your Sonic Screwdriver, you combine it with a new circuit in a crafting table or smithing table (though the smithing table requires an extra redstone template item).
 Each circuit has an associated permission, see the [permissions page](permissions.html) for more details.

 ## Sonic abilities